idaholab/moose/python/doc/content/python/sqa/python_stp.md

 !include framework_stp.md start=approval-requirements-begin end=approval-requirements-end

 !template! item key=test-iteration
-{{project}} utilities are stateless, deterministic software for a given input.
+[!ac](MOOSE) Tools utilities are stateless, deterministic software for a given input.
 Therefore, a single testing iteration on each identified configuration is sufficient for completing the required tests necessary for deployment.
 !template-end!